 guitars in your own personal style.

-cleaning your guitar and some comments on the strings I use, and why ~
+cleaning your guitar and some comments on the strings I use ~

 Whilst the information may help you on its own, owners of my guitars